GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This proposal introduces several new signers to `certificates.k8s.io/v1` that are capable of validating and signing certificate signing requests (CSRs) that are suitable for securing transport between two entities trusted by the cluster.
+This proposal introduces a new signer to `certificates.k8s.io/v1` that is capable of validating and signing certificate signing requests (CSRs) that are suitable for connecting to the APIServer .

 The `certificates.k8s.io/v1/CertificateSigningRequest` object introduced the concept of signers with the ability to have independent CAs handling certificates for each signer type, analogously to the ingress's `ingressClass`.
-This proposal adds the signers `kubernetes.io/user`, `kubernetes.io/serviceaccount`, and `kubernetes.io/service` that will sign certificates scoped to users, serviceaccounts, or services respectively.
+This proposal adds the signer `kubernetes.io/serviceaccount` that will sign certificates scoped to serviceaccounts.

+Additionally, the projected ServiceAccountToken volumes would add a pair of new, optional files:
+These files represent a certificate signed by the above signer and scoped to the serviceAccount as with the ServiceAccountToken.

 ## Motivation